Khosravi19/SPA-CodeTime/README.md

 # Getting Started with Create React App

-To run, first install the dependencies via the test command This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To run, first install the dependencies via the "NPM INSTALL" command This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts